Flax Engine screenshots and logo are included in Press Pack, Download (33MB).

 This continued until April 2015 when was made the decision to rewrite the whole engine into C++ with multiplatform support.

-We build a community and the development cycle that could be described as a located somewhere in the middle between huge game engines (Unity, UE4, CryEngine) and the open–source engines (Godot, Banshee, Lumix).
+We build a community and the development cycle that could be described as located somewhere in the middle between huge game engines (Unity, UE4, CryEngine) and the open-source engines (Godot, Banshee, Lumix).

 This gives enough independence, engaged community, direct communication with the engine dev team, and flexibility as open-source engines have while we still maintain a solid form of the engine as it is developed by the professionals.
-Solid distribution, proper infrastructure, and engaged developers are one of the Flax strong sides.
+Solid distribution, proper infrastructure, and engaged developers are some of Flax strong sides.
 The whole mixture of these features makes Flax very outstanding software.

 Flax wants to be unique.
+Flax wants to make game development faster and more accessible.